-Employment rate in Scotland hits record high
+Scotland's workforce grows by 89,000 in a year

 - Published

-The Office for National Statistics estimates that 76.6% of people aged 16-64 had a job between October and December last year.
+Official statistics also reveal a sharp decline in the number of "economically inactive" people between October and December 2022.

-It marks a 2.4 percentage point increase on the figure for the same period in 2021, and it compares to a UK-wide employment rate of 75.6%.
+They suggest they are deciding to join the workforce, with the employment rate hitting a record high of 76.6%.

-The statistics also show pay is rising at the fastest rate in over 20 years.
+The Office for National Statistics (ONS) also found pay is rising at the fastest rate in more than 20 years.

 But it is still failing to keep up with rising prices.